 The hair growth options for women from the pharmacy include Minoxidil (Rogaine) topical and Spironolactone (Aldactone).

-Prescription Minoxidil, Spironolactone, and Adenosine topical gel for women can be found through our Online Consultation to see if this medication is right for you.
+Prescription Minoxidil, and Spironolactone topical gel for women can be found through our Online Consultation to see if this medication is right for you.

 Pros: There is good evidence showing that Minoxidil works well for hair growth for both male and female patients.
 Finasteride tablets are considered first-line for Male Pattern Hair Loss and may reduce hair-ravaging DHT levels by up to 60%.
 Spironolactone helps reduce androgens in the scalp.
 It can be easily combined with most other hair growth ideas on this list.